 Regarding dates, I prefer the U.S. military's tradition of Date Month (3-letter abbrev.)
 Year, e.g., 22 Feb 2019, because this method is least likely to cause confusion.

-Plus, in almost all Latin-influenced European languages, the first three letters for the name of a month are the same.
+Plus, in many European languages the first three letters for the name of a month are the same or similar.
 See the chart below for examples.

 I value your feedback!

 If you would like to comment, ask questions, or offer suggestions about this page, please feel free to do so.
 Of course, keep it clean and courteous.

 You can leave an anonymous comment if you wish—just type a pseudonym in the "Name" field.